menu icon

 1. Yarn Type: I used standard worsted acrylic yarn for this free F Bomb crochet pattern.
 You can use any type of yarn, including acrylic, cotton, or chunky yarn.

-2. Stitch Simplicity: The pattern only requires single crochet (sc) in a spiraling round, making it super easy and perfect for beginners.
+2. Stitch Simplicity: The f bomb crochet pattern only requires single crochet (sc) in a spiraling round, making it super easy and perfect for beginners.
+If you like working in a continuous round you can also make my crochet bear keychain!
+Its small and works up fast!

 3. Finished Size: The finished crochet F Bomb measures about 4 inches in diameter, not including the top.